enjoylife/StupidMonkey/EvernoteApp.md

 * Fast to display, must not have user feel as though time is wasted.
 * Easily customize-able in its feel and look, or at least appears that way to the user.
 * User can search through introspected data as well as flow through it's temporal nature if appropriate.
-* Colorful and attractive visualizations that render within 3 seconds.
+* Colorful and attractive visualizations that transition within a couple of seconds.
 * Easily navigable options for customization.
 * Transparent policies on user data.
 * Compatibility within all modern browsers.

 ##Requirements:
 > "Describe in detail what the program is going to do” -Code Complete

+* Hierarchical clustering displaying the connections from the different notebooks, to the tags contained in them to finally the notes that are connected to the tags.
+* clickable portions of note content that can be searched by outside sources, wikipedia, etc.
+* Treemap repersentation of analytics, wordcount, number of notes per tag, notebook, etc.

 ##System Overview: